 - Nightshade Foods: including eggplant, paprika, peppers, potatoes, Tabasco® sauce, tomatillos, tomatoes.

 Autoimmune hypothyroidism diet recipes

 This diet can seem daunting at first, and planning is essential to success.
 You must have the right foods on hand at all times.
 It is difficult to find recipes that accommodate all the restrictions, however I have found an online menu planning service that provides five weeks of menus and shopping lists.
 They are created by Sarah Schatz of Allergy-Free Menu Planners.

 Also, there is a new cookbook on the market geared toward this diet called the Autoimmune Paleo Cookbook by Mickey Trescott, developed to meet all the criteria of this diet by someone who follows it herself.

 Many embarking on this diet are entering new territories of food.
 You may need to shop at different stores or order things online.
-I have supplied a list of popular sources on the resource page.

 Why no grains or legumes?

 Some people with Hashimoto’s give up gluten and feel only marginally better.
 Many practitioners have found in these cases a diet free of grains, starchy vegetables, legumes, and most sweeteners may be necessary.
 This type of diet, called a monosaccharide (single sugar) diet, is more commonly known today as the Gut and Psychology Syndrome (GAPS) diet, or the Specific Carbohydrate Diet (SCD).
 It is based on consuming a diet free of foods that contain disaccharides or polysaccharides, more complex sugars and carbohydrates, such as those in all grains, most beans, and most sweeteners.
 These complex sugars feed harmful bacteria in the small intestine that prevent its repair or proper function.